danielbayerlein/dashboard/README.md

 * `healthQuery`: Relative Path to Spring Boot Actuator Health endpoint
 * `appsQuery`: Relative Path to Eureka Apps API endpoint  [Eureka REST operations](https://github.com/Netflix/eureka/wiki/Eureka-REST-operations)
 * `authKey`: Credential key, defined in [auth.js](./auth.js)
+* `appNamePattern`: Name pattern the service-names have to start with
+* `minimumInstances`: Number of instances for each service which are expected to run to be fine

 ## Available Themes